masonyonkers/shoe/README.md

   }
 }
 ```
 This function determines if the wearer is moving, and makes the decision to up the "activity level".
 The activiy level is what determines how fast the shoe should be blinking.
 It starts by grabbing the current time (something that this program does a lot!) using the `millis()` function.
 This function gets the time in milliseconds since the Flora started up.
 This gets used frequently to determine the time since something has happened!
+It is also why many of the global variables used are unsigned longs, which are meant to be compared to values returned by `millis()`.

 After getting the time, the current tilted state is checked.
 The tilt sensor I used for this project has two states, tilted and untilted.
 Since I am not exactly measuring how tilted the shoe is, but whether it is moving, I only care about one of the two possible states and whether or not that state has changed and then returned back.